 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard when necessary.

 Holiday Inn Cairo Maadi, Cairo

-Offering spectacular views over the Great Pyramids of Giza, this Holiday Inn provides the perfect location for your stay in Cairo.
+Overlooking the Nile and offering distant views of the Great Pyramids of Giza, this Holiday Inn provides the perfect location for your stay in Cairo.
 Each guestroom features a balcony and is well-equipped with modern amenities including free WiFi.
-Spend your evenings enjoying international, Venetian or French cuisine and unwinding with a cocktail at one of the hotel’s four bars.
-Thanks to the fantastic team of friendly staff, you’ll soon feel at home.
-And with a rooftop pool overlooking the River Nile, there’s no better place to base yourself for exploring Egypt’s ancient wonders.
+Evenings can be spent enjoying international or Egyptian cuisine and unwinding with a cocktail at one of the hotel’s bars.
+Thanks to the friendly hotel staff, you’ll soon feel at home.
+And with panoramic views of the city from the rooftop lounge and pool, there’s no better place to base yourself for exploring Egypt’s ancient wonders.

 Steigenberger Hotel el Tahrir, Cairo

 Ideally located in the heart of downtown Cairo, the Steigenberger Hotel El Tahrir is right by the lively Tahrir Square.
 Guestrooms offer peace and quiet away from the high-energy of the city, with contemporary decor and sound-proofed windows overlooking views of Cairo.
 The wellness facilities are state-of-the-art, including a fitness centre, outdoor pool and sauna and massage rooms.
 Be sure to take advantage of the poolside bar and delicious hotel restaurant, or enjoy the option of 24-hour in-room dining.